The Tale Of Three Cities: History of Istanbul

 Since the Ottoman Empire fell back in terms of technology, she lost more people and more equities to preserve her lands.
 In 19th century, the Empire entered a process of fall in terms of economy and World War 1 (1914-1918) consumed the already exhausted Empire completely.

-We all know the incidents that followed the collapse of the Ottoman Empire from history courses or revolution history.
-While Istanbul was under enemy invasion, the war of independence was conducted at Grand National Assembly of Turkey that was founded in Ankara.
+We all know the incidents that followed the collapse of the Ottoman Empire from history books.
+While Istanbul was under the enemy invasion, the war of independence was conducted at Grand National Assembly of Turkey that was founded in Ankara.

 The assembly was organized by Mustafa Kemal Ataturk and his friends.
 After the Independence War was won and the capital was moved to Ankara, Istanbul lost its title as a capital.
 Yet it’s the most important city of Turkey.

-Modern Turkey Was Established On Anatolia (Asia Minor)
+Modern Turkey was Established in Anatolia (Asia Minor)